AlgoMaster Logo

 Putting It All Together: Building a Resume Parser

-Let's combine everything we have learned into a practical application.
-You will build a resume parser that takes raw resume text and extracts structured data into a validated Pydantic model.
+Now combine the pieces into a resume parser.
+It takes raw resume text and returns a validated Pydantic model.

 Step 1: Define the Schema